scribe-security/gatekeeper-valint/README.md

 ## Adding custom policies
 The configuration of the Valint provider is done via a ConfigMap.
 The same parameters and flags as in Valint can be set.
-See `charts/gatekeeper-valint/values.yaml`, valint.config section and Valint documentation for more details.
+See `charts/gatekeeper-valint/values.yaml`, `valint` section and Valint documentation for more details.